APTrust/preserv-docs/docs/workers/ingest/preservation-verifier.md

 If any check fails, the verifier marks the ingest as failed, sets a note about the missing/incorrect file in the note field of the WorkItem, and sets the WorkItem's `NeedsAdminReview` flag to true.

+In case you're wondering why this component exists, see [Why Does the Preservation Verifier Exist?](../../../overview#why-does-the-preservation-verifier-exist)

 ## Resources

 Though this worker may issue a number of S3 requests, it does not use much network bandwidth because HEAD requests tend to return about 1 kb of data.
 The worker uses little CPU and memory, and tends to finish quickly.